-Appropriately sized systems have sufficient capacity, run times that are long enough and ample airflow to pull excess humidity out of your home.
-A custom-designed and installed HVAC system for your home keeps you more comfortable.
+Appropriately sized systems have sufficient capacity, run times that are long enough, and ample airflow to pull excess humidity out of your home.
+A custom-designed and installed HVAC system for your home keep you more comfortable.
 It can also save you money in the process.

-If you are concerned about managing home humidity levels in your home, consult with a trusted, professional heating and cooling expert to ensure that your systems are keeping your home environment healthy and comfortable.
+If you are concerned about managing home humidity levels in your home, consult with trusted, professional heating and cooling expert to ensure that your systems keep your home environment healthy and comfortable.